zabereznikova/docs.de-de/docs/framework/unmanaged-api/alink/enumimporttypes-method.md

 ---
 # <a name="enumimporttypes-method"></a>EnumImportTypes-Methode

-Enumerates each type in each scope.
+Listet jeden Typ in jedem Bereich auf.

 ## <a name="syntax"></a>Syntax